What Is Talent Acquisition?

 Average annual base salary (US): $51,646

 Sourcers provide the talent acquisition team with a stream of new candidates.
-These may be internal candidates that have been nurtured and trained, new graduates, or candidates from external sources.
-As a sourcer, you provide the recruiter with a pool of talent to recruit from.
+These may be internal candidates who have been nurtured and trained, new graduates, or candidates from external sources.
+As a sourcer, you provide the recruiter with a pool of talent from which to recruit.

 Recruiters